hewison-chris/agora-cl-docs/website/docs/getting-started.md

 ---

-[Agora-cl](https://github.com/zeroone-boa/agora-cl) is an Agora client based on [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) Prysm client written in [Go](https://golang.org).
-You can use Agora-cl to participate in Agora's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [40,000 BOA to stake](https://bosagora.io/en/staking/), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-agora-cl).
-If you're new to Agora or are not familiar with Ethereum, you may enjoy our beginner-friendly [Nodes and networks](./concepts/nodes-networks.md) explainer.
+[Agora-cl](https://github.com/zeroone-boa/agora-cl) is an Agora consensus layer client based on [Ethereum](https://ethereum.org/en/developers/docs/intro-to-ethereum/) [proof-of-stake](https://ethereum.org/en/developers/docs/consensus-mechanisms/pos/) [Prysm client](https://github.com/prysmaticlabs/prysm) written in [Go](https://golang.org).
+You can use Agora-cl to participate in Agora's [decentralized economy](https://ethereum.org/en/developers/docs/web2-vs-web3/) by [running a node](./install/install-with-script.md) and, if you have [40,000 BOA to stake](https://docs.bosagora.org/en/validator-start/becoming-a-validator/staking-deposit-contract), a [validator](./install/install-with-script.md#step-6-run-a-validator-using-agora-cl).
+If you're new to Agora and are not familiar with Ethereum, you may enjoy the beginner-friendly [Nodes and networks](./concepts/nodes-networks.md) explainer.

 The following table of contents provides a descriptive overview of Agora-cl's documentation: